dawidkrysa/budget-project/README.md

 - Docker + Docker Compose

-This application requires a .env file to store configuration and sensitive credentials.
-Create a file named .env in the root directory with the following variables:
+This application requires two .env files to store configuration and sensitive credentials.
+Create files named .env in the frontend and backend directory with the following variables:

+#### Backend
 ```sh
 # PostgreSQL configuration
 POSTGRES_USER=dkrysa